The map

 Run for you · reachable across tools, not tied to one cloud

 Mnemoverse.
-One memory reachable from every supported tool behind a single API key, operated for you, and not locked to one cloud or framework.
+One memory reachable from every supported tool behind a single API key or OAuth, operated for you, and not locked to one cloud or framework.
 The corner the others leave open.

 Self-hosted + Platform-bound